Roguelike-Celebration/azure-mud/README.md

       2. Google is simple, just add the provider.
       3. For Twitter you have to get the API information from the Twitter dev portal (https://developer.twitter.com/en/portal/dashboard) and place it into the form.

 2. You'll need to modify the frontend to actually use your new backend!
 In `src/config.ts`, update the hostname to point to your own Function App instance (the Azure URL for your backend — typically `https://your-project.azurewebsite.net`, where `your-project` is the project name you entered when deploying the Azure ARM template).

+3. If you want speech transcription to work, you'll need to create an Azure Cognitive Speech Services resource.
+Hopefully this will be automated as part of the ARM Template in the future.
+  1. In the Azure Portal, search for "Speech Services", click through to the Speech Services page, and click "Create".
+Put it in the same region and resource group as your main backend, and choose the Standard (S0) paid tier.
+Name it whatever you want.
+  2. After the resource has been created, click "Go to Resource", then "Manage keys".
+Write down Key 1 and the "region".
+  3. Go to your backend's Function App.
+Under Configuration (in the "Settings" section of the left sidebar), add two App Secrets, `COGNITIVE_SERVICES_KEY` and `COGNITIVE_SERVICES_REGION`, containing the key and region from the previous step.

+4. For video chat, you'll need a Twilio Programmable Video account.
+As a warning, this is a work-in-progress, and these instructions may be underbaked.
+  1. Sign up for a Twilio account.
+You'll probably need to fund it.
+  2. On the Twilio Console, your Account SID will be immediately visible.
+Add that as an App Secret to the Function App with the key `TWILIO_ACCOUNT_SID`.
+  3. On the Twilio Console, select Account -> API Keys on the top-right.
+Create a new API key.
+Store the SID and secret as App Secrets with the keys `TWILIO_API_KEY` and `TWILIO_API_SECRET`.
-3. Finally, you need to actually deploy the backend code before everything will work.
+5. Finally, you need to actually deploy the backend code before everything will work.
 You have three main options (below), but after doing this you should have a working app!

 #### Deploying new Changes via GitHub Actions